 You can find San Francisco comedy shows almost every night of the week.
-The shows in SF range from local comedians to big name stars.
-You can also find improv theater and performances that include audience participation.
+The shows in SF range from local comedians to the most famous comedians worldwide.
+If you are looking for something a bit more off-beat, you can also find improv theater and performances that include audience participation.

 San Francisco is also home to large comedy festivals.
 One of the biggest is SF Sketchfest, which is held from mid-January to mid-February every year.